flamebeard/Carpets-and-Critters/content/posts/2019-12-18-carpet-repairs.md

 Do you have bulging or rippled carpet in your home?
 Do you have a permanent stain or damaged carpet that needs repairing?
 Has recent renovations required your carpet to be patched or relaid.

-Carpets & Critters are the experts in all carpet repairs
+Carpets & Critters are the experts in all carpet repairs including **Re stretching & patching.** Why replace your carpet when we can repair it for you saving you thousands of dollars.